 From our perspective as lenders who value long-term, win-win relationships with our account holders, we see the negative outcomes associated with payday loans.
 We also see just how much affordable credit can help people who are struggling.
 By definition, payday loan borrowers are bank customers or credit union members, and payday lenders rely on access to the borrower's checking account as loan collateral.
 Payday lenders use that access to be first-in-line to collect on loans, before the consumer can meet other financial obligations.
 This powerful leverage enables lending to those with damaged credit histories, but it can harm consumers who are financially fragile.
-Payday lending market practices-like aggressive debiting of consumers' checking accounts--can threaten trusted relationships that we work hard to develop with our customers.
+Payday lending market practices-like aggressive debiting of consumers' checking accounts-can threaten trusted relationships that we work hard to develop with our customers.
 Academic research has found payday loan usage makes consumers more likely to bounce out of the banking system.

 In part, today's situation in Ohio is the product of unintended consequences.
 Banks have competitive advantages that would enable us to make better, lower-cost products available in the future.
-Federal regulatory uncertainty has made that difficult, but incoming federal regulators have signaled their support for allowing banks to make lower-cost loans without undue compliance.
-Although banks and nonbanks are governed by different state statutes, the types of loans permitted by HB123 would be attractive to banks.
-We would welcome the opportunity to serve our customers who borrow from payday lenders, at a far lower price point.
+Federal regulatory uncertainty has made that difficult in the past, but new federal regulators have signaled their support for allowing banks to make lower-cost loans without undue compliance.
+As an example, the Office of the Comptroller of the Currency published a bulletin on May 23, 2018 encouraging banks to offer small-dollar installment loans without imposing undue underwriting requirements.
+Although banks and nonbanks are governed by different state statutes, the types of loans permitted by HB 123 would be attractive to banks.
+We would welcome the opportunity to serve our customers who borrow from payday lenders, at a far lower price point, but we would need the legislature to authorize higher rates than banks can currently charge under Ohio law to make those loans.

 HB123 (Sec.
 1321.36.
 (D)) does not cover depository institutions, because they are governed by other statutes, and we support this provision.
 We would recommend the legislature include authorizing language to make clear that state-chartered banks and credit unions, if they so choose, can offer the loans authorized under HB123.
-This type of clarity would send a strong signal to regulators that the legislature supports lower-cost competition.
+This type of clarity would send a strong signal to regulators that the legislature supports lower-cost competition and would enable us to make small loans profitably to our customers.